Supporting Australia’s regions to manage established pest animals and weeds

-Key Activities: This project will help the lucerne seed industry to develop and implement a biosecurity code of practice for preventing golden dodder contamination.
-The code will encourage improved detection and management of golden dodder on-farm, and help to protect national export markets.
+Key Activities: This project helped the lucerne seed industry to develop and implement a biosecurity code of practice for preventing golden dodder contamination.
+The code encouraged improved detection and management of golden dodder on-farm, and helped to protect national export markets.

 A better approach to managing feral deer